-I am fortunate enough to have found my purpose, but constantly struggle with the rest.
+I am fortunate enough to have found my purpose but constantly struggle with the rest.
 Constantly waiting for it to all fall into place, but I think Billy has it right, just do what you love and let the rest happen around you.

 One thing I am certain of now is I am not willing to invest more than I am willing to lose, I’m protective and passionate.
 I try and see everything as it is without blinders on and take life at face value.
 I just need to embrace it all more and enjoy the ride.

-After were all done and dusted we aren’t going to remember the small stuff, hopefully by the end we have some extraordinary stories, warm memories and the people we love by our side.
+After we’re all done and dusted we aren’t going to remember the small stuff, hopefully, by the end, we have some extraordinary stories, warm memories and the people we love by our side.

-So if your waiting for it all to click or to discover the magic code that makes it all work, perhaps look at it differently from time to time, enjoy the ride, create amazing stories that perhaps one day you will need to explain to a clinical psychologist!
+So if you’re waiting for it all to click or to discover the magic code that makes it all work, perhaps look at it differently from time to time, enjoy the ride, create amazing stories that perhaps one day you will need to explain to a clinical psychologist!

-I thought I would finish this week with a few of quotes from the man who inspired me to write this, these are best read with a thick Scottish accent in mind!
+I thought I would finish this week with a few quotes from the man who inspired me to write this, these are best read with a thick Scottish accent in mind!